Top 5 Foods that Help You Lose Weight

 If you decide to resort to the use of protein powder, I recommend using a high quality whey isolate or yellow pea protein.
 It is important to remember that it’s best to avoid whey if you are sensitive to it, digestively speaking.

 Protein shakes and smoothies are a convenient, great-tasting alternative to meat protein.
 Many brands have now become available, but beware that many contain fillers and lack quality protein.
-Some contain ingredients such as sugar (read more about the effects of sugar), that are naturally counterproductive to weight loss, so analyze those lists of ingredients with due care.
+Some contain ingredients such as sugar, that are naturally counterproductive to weight loss, so analyze those lists of ingredients with due care.

 Feel free to contact me and I can point you in the right direction as to what brands can best suit your personal needs.